Hear anything strange? Here is what your car is telling you

 - If it’s not the spark plugs that cause the problem, have your mechanic check the ignition system electronically.

-- The engine idles loudly: A technician should check compression in each of the cylinders.
+The engine idles loudly: If it’s an older-generation vehicle, a technician should check the compression in each of the cylinders.

-- You hear wailing or a low buzz on curves: The cause might be worn out wheel bearings.
+You hear wailing or a low buzz on curves: In older-generation cars, the cause might be worn out wheel bearings.

 Please bear in mind that the explanations provided in this article are of general character and that you will need to consult your mechanic for precise diagnostics.
 Feel free to contact us if you would like to suggest a topic that you want to know more about.